-Mr. Zhang Jianfeng (張劍峰), aged 53, is an Executive Director, the executive vice president and the director of domestic sales of the Group.
+Mr. Zhang Jianfeng (張劍峰), aged 55, is an Executive Director, the executive vice president and the director of domestic sales of the Group.
 Mr. Zhang joined the Group in October 1985 and has more than 30 years of experience in the plastic processing machinery industry.
 He was promoted to the deputy head of the Group's sales division in the sales and marketing department in 1997.
 He has been appointed as the senior vice president of sales and marketing of the Group since 2002.
 Mr. Zhang has been appointed as the chairman of Ningbo Plastic Machine Industry Association (寧波市塑料機工業協會) since 2012.
-Mr. Zhang is the younger son of Mr. Zhang Jingzhang, the younger brother of Mr. Zhang Jianming and the brother-in-law of Mr. Guo Mingguang and Mr. Liu Jianbo, all of whom are directors of the Company, and he is also a director of Sky Treasure, Premier Capital and Cambridge Management.
+Mr. Zhang is the younger brother of Mr. Zhang Jianming and the brother-in-law of Mr. Guo Mingguang and Mr. Liu Jianbo, all of whom are directors of the Company.
+Ms. Chen Lu is the niece-in-law of Mr. Zhang Jianfeng.
+Mr. Zhang is also a director of Sky Treasure and Cambridge Management.